 In the realm of upcycling, empty glass jars and bottles are definitely rock stars.

-Use them to tote salads to work or as stylishly offbeat drinkware at a party.
-If your rolling pin is out of reach, pick up a big jar or bottle to flatten your dough.
+Use jars to tote salads to work or as stylishly offbeat drinkware at a party.
+If your rolling pin is out of reach, pick up a glass bottle to flatten your dough.
 Even with no fuss, these glass containers are infinitely functional.
 They’re also well-suited for intriguing transformations, such as DIY lamps.

 How To Remove Labels

-The ever-popular approach involves soaking the whole jar in soapy water, sometimes overnight.
+One popular approach involves soaking the whole jar or bottle in soapy water, sometimes overnight.
 If the label doesn’t release on its own, it should be easier to rub off with a sponge, steel wool, or a paint scraper.

 After soaking the jars and peeling the labels, WikiHow suggests removing residue by applying a paste of equal parts baking soda and cooking oil, such as olive oil, canola oil, or vegetable oil.
 Wait 10 to 30 minutes before rubbing off the paste in small circular motions.

 How To Remove Peanut Butter and Other Sticky Foods

 - Lisa LeDoux, education program director at Scrap PDX, a nonprofit organization in Portland, Oregon, that promotes creative reuse of materials, shared her technique to avoid wasting water with excess rinsing.
 With the jar half-full of water, shake vigorously, she says.
 Then add more water for an overnight soak.
 “I add a drop of dish soap if it’s something with lots of oil like peanut butter.
 The jar pretty much rinses clean the next day,” she says.